-Other References: Below are other useful references that will also be available on reserve at the Science Library, though they are by no means required.

-- Ross, S.M.
+- Other References: Below are other useful references that will also be available on reserve at the Science Library, though they are by no means required. - Ross, S.M.
 (2006), A First Course in Probability, - Ghahramani, S. (2005), Fundamentals of Probability with Stochastic Processes, - Roussas, G. (2007), Introduction to Probability.

-Other Materials: In addition to the materials above, you are required to purchase a non-programmable scientific calculator for this course.
+Other Materials: In addition to the materials above, you are required to have reliable access to a computer with a stable internet connection.